 It's too easy to spend hundreds of dollars on things that will stay in a drawer or cabinet when you return home.
 Unless it's something you see yourself using for years to come, don't buy souvenirs.
 Your memories and photos from the trip will be all you need to remember it for decades.

-Ubers and private cars are obviously luxurious and convenient, but in most honeymoon-worthy cities and destinations, opting for public transportation can save you a nice chunk of change.
+Ubers and private cars are obviously luxurious and convenient, but in most honeymoon-worthy cities and destinations, opting for public transportation can save you a nice chunk of change—especially if you're trying to book an Uber during a price surge.
 Do your research and speak to hotel/resort staff for more information on safety, procedures, costs, et cetera.

 Tag the hotel in any posts you make on Instagram, Facebook, and Twitter—in the days leading up to the wedding, on the day you travel to the resort, and once on your honeymoon.
 You may get a congratulations tweet from the resort, and some resorts are even slicker with seriously sophisticated social media teams that may offer to buy you a toast at the pool bar.